-- (1) Reduce hazards to health and the environment from the use, handling, management, transport and disposal, and subsequent release and exposure to mercury. - (2) Establish requirements and procedures for importation (for use in commerce), transport, manufacturing, labeling, re-labeling, spill handling, emergency procedures, and proper treatment, storage, and disposal of mercury and mercury compounds as well as mercury-contaminated containers and mercury-bearing or mercury-contaminated wastes. - (3) Establish limitation of use of certain mercury and mercury containing substances. - (4) Control and regulate the disposal of mercury contaminated wastes and establish requirements so that access to, use and disposal of any mercury and mercury -containing materials will be limited to persons who have the expertise and facilities to handle these substances with minimum discharge to the environment. - (5) Establish a registration, monitoring and compliance program to enforce the tenets and covenants of this Order
+- (1) Reduce hazards to health and the environment from the use, handling, management, transport and disposal, and subsequent release and exposure to cyanide. - (2) Establish requirements and procedures for importation (for use in commerce), transport, manufacturing, labeling, re-labeling, spill handling, emergency procedures, improper treatment,

+- storage, and disposal of cyanide and cyanides compounds as well as cyanide contaminated containers and cyanide-bearing or cyanide contaminated wastes. - (3) Establish limitation of use of certain cyanide and cyanide containing substances. - (4) Control and regulate the disposal of cyanide contaminated wastes and establish requirements so that access to, use and disposal of any cyanide and cyanide containing materials will be limited to persons who have expertise and facilities to handle these substances with minimum discharge to the environment. - (5) Establish a registration, monitoring and compliance program to enforce, the tenets and covenants of this Order.

-Section 6.
-Exemptions
+Section 6 Exceptions